JMCCROWELL/designing-dungeons/docs/chapter2.md

 ---
 title: Chapter 2&#58; Brainstorming
-description: "A chapter dedicated to the ideation and thought-work required to start planning your dungeon."
+description: "Ideating and thought-work needed to start planning your dungeon"
 nav_order: 2
 ---